njoubert/csp.js/README.md

 # CPS.JS

 Constraint Satisfaction Problem Solver
-Niels Joubert

-## What is this?

 This is a library for expressing and solving constraint satisfaction problems, in pure JavaScript.
 Currently it only solves discrete finite-domain problems, and provides a couple of solvers.
 In the future I hope to support infinite-domain problems and continuous problems as well.

 ## Example